tSigler2/squirrelypop/README.md

 This is a redesign of our game created for Global Game Jam.
 The result at 48 hours can be found at tSigler2/ggjGame.

 This link to the Game Jam copy for download can be found here: [Itch.io Page](https://jalexhdez.itch.io/squirrelypop)

+## Development

+To get started with development, you need pip, setuptools, wheel, and to type the command in this directory: ``pip install .``